-1. Nature of Operations and Summary of Significant Accounting Policies (continued):
+1. Nature of Operations and Summary of Significant Accounting Policies (continued)

-(h) Financial Instruments
+h) Financial Instruments (continued)

-Financial instruments are recorded at fair value when acquired or issued.
-In subsequent periods, equities traded in an active market are reported at fair value, with any unrealized gains and losses reported in operations.
 All other financial instruments are recorded at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value and capitalized to the financial instrument for those measured at amortized cost.